-- Start by making a caramel syrup.
+- Make the caramel syrup.
 Add 3/4 cup of sugar and 1/4 cup of water to a heavy saucepan and heat until the sugar has completely melted.
-Do not stir once the sugar melts to avoid crystallization.
+Do not stir once the sugar melts.

 - Once it turns a light amber color, add the butter and 1/2 cup cream.
-It will bubble heavily and may separate slightly, but stir and it will come back together.
+Stir until it comes back together.
 Return it to a boil for another two minutes, then remove the caramel syrup from the heat.

-- Place all your caramel sauce into a heat proof container, then measure 3/4 cup of the caramel sauce back into your saucepan.
+- Place all your caramel sauce into a heat-proof container, then measure 3/4 cup of the caramel sauce back into your saucepan.
 Add the remaining 1 cup of cream to the pan, as well as 1/2 cup of sugar, 1 cup of milk, and 1 tablespoon of vanilla bean paste.
-Heat on medium, and stir until the sugar has fully dissolved, about 5-7 minutes.
+Heat on medium but do not let it boil, and stir until the sugar has fully dissolved, about 5-7 minutes.

 - Remove from the heat and let cool before placing into the container where you will store your creamer.

-- To make the caramel macchiato, add 1/2 cup of milk to a saucepan and turn the heat to medium.
+- Make the caramel macchiato.
+Add 1/2 cup of milk to a saucepan and turn the heat to medium.
 When it just starts to steam, remove it from the heat and use an Aerolatte or similar frother to whip up a creamy froth in your steamed milk.

 - Serve immediately.